joez2450/sep10-freedom-project/blog/entry07.md

 ### Skills
-As I delivered my presentation alongside my peer in both the class and the Expo-Showcase, I learned to enhance three skills: organization, management, and strategicness.
+As I delivered my presentation alongside my peer in both the class and the Expo showcase, I learned to enhance three skills: organization, management, and strategicness.

 These were all of my takeaways, so it fed me with lessons to improve for the future.
 I had to become more strategic and decisive when making presentations and the format in which it is lay out to leave my audience with a more positive perception.
 Additionally, I began to be more organized along with managing the circumstances present to minimize any conflicts that may emerge and further disrupt progress.